Hand Lettering Guide For Beginners

 Popular Hand-Lettering Styles

-If you’re trying to get into hand lettering, you’ll likely want to learn multiple different styles.
+If you’re trying to get into hand lettering, you’ll likely want to learn multiple styles.
 We’re here to help you on that journey.

 We gathered up a list of basic lettering styles, and we’ll go into a bit of detail about what each style is known for.
 And don’t forget that you can combine these styles in your lettering projects to make certain words stand out.
-Learning multiple styles can really take your designs to the next level.
+Learning multiple styles can take your designs to the next level.

 You can also play around with letter sizes and capital letters to create diversity in your letter art.
 Try out all these styles and see which works best for you.